 What to Know About Febrile Seizures

 Between 3 – 6 months, children may demonstrate abnormal jerky movements associated with a fever.
 Such episodes usually last less than 5 minutes and, though scary for most parents, are no cause for alarm.
 Be sure to turn your child on his side and move nearby objects safely out of the way.
-Otherwise, remain calm and understand that the seizure will pass.
+Otherwise, remain calm and understand that the seizure isn’t uncommon with fevers in children and will pass.